Why I call myself a fledgling. //

 Each one of us likes to believe that we are the protagonists in a world that seems to revolve entirely around us, in a universe that seems to be continuously conspiring to either drench us in incredible showers of golden luck or cause the very ground to fall out from beneath your feet.

-Each one of us likes to pride ourselves on the individuality, the self-identified zaniness of our personality.
+Each one of us likes to pride ourselves on the individuality, the self-identified peculiarity of our personality.
 We like to believe that we are one of a kind, that there can’t possibly be another in this world that may be a twin to us in mind and soul.
 That there is something special about each one of us, that makes us stand apart and above the milling crowds that roam this earth.

-Yet, as we commune with our fellows, we discover in each of them a mixture of traits; some are almost alien to us, inconceivable as part of our day-to-day life, and yet somehow it has become part of the way they live their lives, everyday.
+Yet, as we commune with our fellow beings, we discover in each of them a mixture of traits; some are almost alien to us, inconceivable as part of our day-to-day life, and yet somehow it has become part of the way they live their lives, everyday.
 But some are so known to us, so uncannily familiar, that you feel as though you are looking in a mirror, as if you find a part of yourself in that person.

 And it is then that we realise that no identity is ever completely and unequivocally unique to you.
 Each individual in this world may be tailored to a different specification, may be the product of a new and different recipe altogether.
 But however varied the ingredients may be, ultimately there is a limit to all creativity, and the ingredients stay the same.